Coinbase Pro (GDAX) vs Coinbase

 - Buy – this is where you can buy one of the four available cryptocurrencies; Bitcoin, Litecoin, Bitcoin Cash, Ethereum

 - Sell – this is used to sell your cryptocurrencies.
-Again this can be a market or limit sell
+Like a buy this can be a market or limit sell

 This area shows the open buy and sell orders on the exchange